Design, Purpose and Specificity of the Narwhal’s Tusk

 Conclusion

 The design and method of growth of the Narwhal tusk is very unique, being in essence an inside-out tooth, growing on a straight axis and always in a left-hand spiral.
 Today, the reasons for the spiraled growth are known to be for the straight growth of the tooth, although the use of the tusk remains unresolved.
 Indeed, there are multiple plausible competing theories this paper has explored, with the tusk likely being for sexual character and/or acting as some sort of sensory organ, but no theory has been confirmed.
 The rotational method for straight-axis growth is remarkable and rare, with the helicoidal pattern of dentin differentiating the narwhal tusk from the tusks of other animals.
 The singular nature of the narwhal tusk, isolated to such a unique creature, is precisely what makes the study of it so important and fascinating.
-Further research into its function and evolution is a necessity, as such special cases are those where there stands the most to be learned, and they can say the most about the environment that shaped them.
+Further research into its function and evolution is a necessity, as such special cases are those where there stands the most to be learned, and they can say the most about the that shaped them.

 References